htnani/shell-genomics/README.md

     cd

-This puts you in your home directory.
-This folder here.
+`cd` without any arguments like this puts you in your home directory.

 Now using `cd` and `ls`, go in to the 'shell-genomics' directory and list its contents.